 Hooray!
 Your sister (or daughter or friend or cousin or niece) just had a baby!
-Can’t wait to hold that new little bundle of life?
+If you're wondering what kind of gift will best celebrate a new little bundle of life, consider whipping up some meals for new mom.

 So as much as the new mama may want you to share in the joy, your main purpose as a visitor during these early days is to BE HELPFUL.